A “Rub” is a catch-all phrase for any spice mixture we rub onto meat before we grill or smoke, to enhance the flavor.

 Best Rubs for Chicken

-The beauty of grilling chicken is that it is so versatile.
+The beauty of grilling chicken is it’s so versatile.
 It easily absorbs any flavorings and spices you want.
 That’s why there are so many options when it comes to chicken rubs.
 Like pork, chicken goes well with sweet, savory or both.
 Chicken becomes the delivery vehicle for your favorite rub or sauce.

 I think you’ll agree that these three chicken rubs are consistently good no matter how you cook your bird.
 In fact, these seasonings work well on any poultry from quail to turkeys.